 Ellie Ga at Bryn Mawr College

 A collaboration between Special Collections and the Center for Visual Culture brings artist Ellie Ga to campus for a residency during the 2022-23 academic year.
-Until then, we'll get to know one another virtually through a series of co-sponsored events and an exhibition on the 2nd Floor of Canaday Library.
-Please join us!
+Postponed by COVID, we have been getting to know one another virtually through a series of co-sponsored events and an exhibition on the 2nd Floor of Canaday Library.

 Ellie Ga, "Strophe, A Turning"

 Ellie Ga, "Sayed"